serdarkalayci/pre-scaling-operator/docs/developer-guide/developer-guide.md

 The priority settings here, delimits the ranking of a state over others.

-### Scaling state rate limit
-Each scaling state has rate-limiting settings which are applied during scale-ups.
-Scale downs are done at full speed, as scale-down is usually the safest of the two.

-These rate limits can be defined as applications-per-minute (Only X kubectl scale executions per minute)  or applications-at-once (Only x deployments may have ready !== desired at any one time)

 ## Operator is Opt-in only
 In order to protect the applications, and enable a gradual rollout of the Scaler in our platforms, the Operator is strictly opt-in.